DangD96/SeleniumE2E/README.md

 # Framework Features
+* Implements a **modified** version of the traditional **Page Object Model** (POM) design pattern.
+  * My version is mainly driven by static Page classes and the `BaseDriver` wrapper class.
-* Implements a custom **Page Object Model** (POM) design pattern for ease of code maintenance and clear separation of page object responsibilities.
+  * I opted to go this direction for easier code maintenance and cleaner separation of responsibilities.
 * Uses **Maven** for build and dependency management.
 * Uses **TestNG** for assertions and test annotations.
 * Uses the **Maven Surefire plugin** to integrate with TestNG to run tests.